 The roof was a gable design covered with asphalt/fiberglass shingles.
 Observation of the roof surfaces and flashing was performed from the ground level with the aid of binoculars due to inaccessability.
-There was one layer of shingles.

-The roof shingles exhibited light curling and moderate surface wear.
-Nail pops were not observed.
+The roof shingles exhibited light curling and light surface wear.
+Nail pops were observed.
 Evidence of a hail event was not observed.

-Previous repairs were observed on the shingles.
+Previous repairs were not observed.

-These conditions indicate the roof shingles were in the second half of their useful life.
+These conditions indicate the roof shingles were in the first half of their useful life.